nathan-barry/nathan.rs/content/posts/favorite-books.md

 {{< book
     title="A Beautiful Mind"
     author="Sylvia Nasar"
     description="This is a biography of the mathematician John Nash.
-He produced great work in multiple areas of mathematics but you probably have heard of him from Game Theory via the Nash Equilibrium.
+He produced great work in multiple areas of mathematics.
+You have most likely heard of him from his work Game Theory, the Nash Equilibrium.
 He suffered from Schizophrenia and lost a large chunk of his productive life due to it.
 Started off incredibly smart and promising, slowly lost the ability to reason, and then gained it back.
-Sad in its own way.
 By then much of his life had passed him by.
 He still produced work but his golden years had passed.
 Always reminds me to not take the time I have today for granted.">}}

 {{< book
     title="How Markets Fail"